HBIbidunni/alx-interview/0x02-minimum_operations/README.md

 - __Python 3__ is required to run this code.
 - The code should follow the __PEP 8__ coding style.
 - All functions and methods must include docstrings explaining their functionality.

+## Solution Strategy
+The goal is to solve the __problem statement__ by reaching exactly `n` characters using the minimum number of operations.
+This could be solved using factorization.
+The main insight is that each time `n` is divided by a smaller factor, `Copy All` and `Paste` operations are applied effectively to minimize steps.